top of page

 Dusty Weis:

-Now as this is all unfolding for you, your cameraman Mike is off in the trailer.
-But the camera that you have is rolling and it has a live feed that is streaming back to headquarters in Washington DC.
+Now as this is all unfolding for you, the camera that you have is rolling and it has a live feed that is streaming back to headquarters in Washington DC.
 So they're watching this play out in real time as well.
 What's happening back at headquarters?

 Molly McPherson: